 personal details of an individual, means his or her name and address and a telephone number or numbers on which he or she can be contacted during and after working hours;

-required details of an SRS, means these details —
+required details of an SSAN, means these details —

-(a) the trade name of the SRS; and
+(a) the trade name of the SSAN; and

-(b) the chemical composition of the SRS; and
+(b) the chemical composition of the SSAN; and

-(c) the form of the SRS (such as emulsion, gel, suspension, granule, flake, pellet or prill); and
+(c) the form of the SSAN (such as emulsion, gel, suspension, granule, flake, pellet or prill); and

-(d) the quantity of the SRS; and
+(d) the quantity of the SSAN; and

-(e) if the SRS is dangerous goods, within the meaning given to that term by the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007 regulation 8 —
+(e) if the SSAN is dangerous goods, within the meaning given to that term by the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007 regulation 8 —

-(i) the proper shipping name of the SRS under the ADG Code; and
+(i) the proper shipping name of the SSAN under the ADG Code; and

-(ii) the UN Number of the SRS under the ADG Code; and
+(ii) the UN Number of the SSAN under the ADG Code; and

-(iii) the classification of the SRS under the ADG Code;
+(iii) the classification of the SSAN under the ADG Code;

-secure, in relation to an SRS, means secure from sabotage, theft, unexplained loss, and access by any person who, under these regulations, is not authorised to possess the SRS;
+secure, in relation to an SSAN, means secure from sabotage, theft, unexplained loss, and access by any person who, under these regulations, is not authorised to possess the SSAN;

-secure nominee, of a licence holder, means an individual who, under regulation 9, is authorised by the holder to have unsupervised access to an SRS in the holder’s possession;
+secure nominee, of a licence holder, means an individual who, under regulation 9, is authorised by the holder to have unsupervised access to an SSAN in the holder’s possession;

 security clearance for an individual, has the meaning given to that term by the Dangerous Goods Safety (Explosives) Regulations 2007 regulation 16;

-security risk substance (or SRS) means a substance named in Schedule 2;
+security sensitive ammonium nitrate (or SSAN) means a substance named in Schedule 2;

 shotfiring licence means a shotfiring licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007;

-SRS stands for security risk substance;
+SSAN stands for security sensitive ammonium nitrate;

-store an SRS, does not include to put or keep the SRS in a vehicle while transporting the SRS;
+store an SSAN, does not include to put or keep the SSAN in a vehicle while transporting the SSAN;

-supervised in relation to access to an SRS, has the meaning given to that term by regulation 5(1);
+supervised in relation to access to an SSAN, has the meaning given to that term by regulation 5(1);

-supervised access by a person to an SRS, has the meaning given to that term by regulation 5(2);
+supervised access by a person to an SSAN, has the meaning given to that term by regulation 5(2);

 supply includes to sell;

-unexplained loss of an SRS, means any loss or apparent loss of the SRS that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;
+unexplained loss of an SSAN, means any loss or apparent loss of the SSAN that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;

-unsupervised access by a person to an SRS, has the meaning given to that term by regulation 5(3);
+unsupervised access by a person to an SSAN, has the meaning given to that term by regulation 5(3);

-unsupervised access authorisation means an authorisation given under regulation 9 by a licence holder for an individual to have unsupervised access to an SRS in the licence holder’s possession.
+unsupervised access authorisation means an authorisation given under regulation 9 by a licence holder for an individual to have unsupervised access to an SSAN in the licence holder’s possession.

 [Regulation 3 amended in Gazette 4 Oct 2011 p.
 3949; 16 Mar 2012 p.
 1260; 2 Dec 2013 p.
-5501-2.]
+5501-2; 5 Feb 2016 p.
+361 and 363.]

 4. Examples and notes are not part of the law